The 12 Best Islands in the Whole Entire World

 If we had all the money in the world, we’d probably spend our lives jet-setting from one tropical locale to the next.
 Maybe someday… For now, we’ll just daydream about it.
 Here, the 12 most incredible islands in the world.

-There’s a reason why St. Lucia is consistently ranked as one of the most romantic islands.
+There’s a reason why St. Lucia in the Caribbean is consistently ranked as one of the most romantic islands.
 But there’s much more to do here beyond just staring lovingly into your dearest’s eyes.
 Think: volcanic islands, old cocoa plantations and exhilarating hikes through rainforests and waterfalls.